Mandaya language

 Mandaya is an Austronesian language of Mindanao in the Philippines.
 It may be intelligible with Mansaka.
+Mandaya is a language native to some parts of Davao Oriental, Mindanao.

 Geographical distribution

 Ethnologue reports that Mandaya is spoken in Manay, Caraga, Baganga, and Cateel municipalities of Davao Oriental Province, as well as in Davao del Norte Province.

 Varieties

 Ethnologue lists the following varieties of Mandaya.